plumatic/dommy/README.md

 Again this is **not** necessary when the attribute map is a literal (that map can even contain symbolic keys or values).

-You can also type-hint a symbol as <code>^:text</code> which will enusre the macro appens the symbol as a text node and doesn't use the runtime templating.
+You can also type-hint a symbol as <code>^:text</code> which will ensure the macro appends the symbol as a text node and doesn't use the runtime templating.

 For instance, this template